Extracts vs Alternatives

 Reading time: 4 min read

-Featured Snippet: Cats Should Not Take Mushroom Tinctures
+Featured Snippet: Why Shouldn't Cats Take Mushroom Tinctures?

 Cats should not be given mushroom tinctures, especially those formulated for humans or dogs.
 Most tinctures are alcohol-based, and cats lack the liver enzymes needed to safely process alcohol.
 For feline safety, Antioxi does not recommend tinctures for cats at this time.